LeSpocky/ptxdist/doc/dev_create_new_pkg_templates.rst

 The template is a normal shell function.
 Arbitrary things can be done here to create the new package.
 The helper functions are just the most convenient way to crate simple templates.
 It is also possible to create more files.
-For examples, the builtin ``genimage`` template creates a extra config file for the new package.
+For examples, the builtin ``genimage`` template creates an extra config file for the new package.